davidgerrard/electron-react-typescript-webpack-boilerplate/ReadMe.md

 ## Getting Started

 I am using versions 8.x of NodeJS and 5.x of NPM in my development environment.
+You will get an error in `renderer.tsx` if you don't, where the `Greeting` component is used.
+You can use a tool called ['node version manager'](https://github.com/creationix/nvm) if you want to keep older versions of node/npm installed, but have a play with this.

 1. Clone this repo
 2. npm install